 Seaside Lane, Tunstall, runs 750 metres east from the village itself to the coastline where until recently it turned south-east to follow the cliff.
 A grass verge there offered vehicle parking, and the route led to lower ground with access to the beach.

-An early Google Street View captures the former cliff top section of Seaside Lane separated from the sea by a strip of land [April 2010].
+An early Google Street View captures the cliff top section of Seaside Lane separated from the sea by a strip of land [April 2010].

 In under a decade, much of the road has gone.
 The bungalows seen landward in the previous picture were demolished, though Coastguard House remains to provide reference [12 November 2018].